thaynecurrie/phys7943_fall2023/ScientificPythonNotes/_problemsets_github/week6/week6.md

 ### 4. Basic Statistics with SciPy and NumPy

-The file ``diskmasses.txt`` now found in the problem set directory for this section contains estimates for the masses (er, log(disk mass)) of protoplanetary disks for a large number of stars in the Taurus-Aurigae star-forming region.
+The file ``diskmasses.txt`` now found in the problem set directory for this section contains estimates for the masses (er, log(disk mass)) of protoplanetary disks for a large number of stars in the Taurus-Aurigae star-forming region (this entry is the right-most column).

 * Read in this file using ``np.loadtxt``.
 * Compute the mean, median, and variance of the log(disk mass).